vasylenko/devdosvid.blog/content/posts/2022/golden-image-factory-with-hcp-packer/index.md

 {{< figure src="hcp-packer-image-channel.png" caption="HCP Packer Image Channel" width="800">}}

-With a web interface, you can manually promote an Iteration to a channel.
+You can manually promote an Iteration to a channel with a web interface.

-But HCP Packer provides a rich [API](https://cloud.hashicorp.com/api-docs/packer) that you can leverage to add custom actions to the image creation process.
+But before promoting an Iteration to a channel, you might want to perform the following:

-For example, you might want to test and validate the newly created image before its promotion to a channel: create a temporary virtual machine using Terraform and ensure it successfully boots from the image.
+- test and validate the newly created image before its promotion to a channel: create a temporary virtual machine using Terraform and ensure it successfully boots from the image.

-Also, you can boost the security posture by assessing that VM with some vulnerability scanning service.
+- assess that VM with some vulnerability scanning service.
 For example, if you're an AWS customer, then [Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/user/what-is-inspector.html) might work for you in such a case.

-Finally, once an image from the Iteration is validated and passed the security assessment, it's safe to promote that Iteration to a channel.
+Once an image from the Iteration is validated and passed the security assessment, it's safe to promote that Iteration to a channel.

+HCP Packer provides a rich [API](https://cloud.hashicorp.com/api-docs/packer) that you can leverage to automate that process.

 When a `packer build` successfully finishes its execution, it returns the Iteration ID (ULID) that you can use later for an API call with a request to promote the new Iteration to a channel.